AdelsteinJillTPF/wildlife-wrangler/README.md

 * All software requirements can now be satisfied with conda.
 There is no need to suffer through Spatialite installation.
 * Revised Jupyter Notebook document for designing and running queries.
 * More sophisticated logic for interpreting and approximating the geographic locations of records in accordance with Chapman and Wieczorek (2020).
+* Added option to helper function that creates shapefiles from output that enables user to generate a point, record footprint, or extract a random point from within each occurrence records' footprint.

 ## Coming soon
 * Ability to interpret the shape georeference methods by using the Darwin Core attribute "footprintWKT"
 * Incorporating tools for navigating taxa concept matching and assessment.
-* Helper function to extract a random point from within each occurrence records' geographic boundaries.

 ## Inputs
 Data is gathered from databases via GBIF, and records can be queried from a copy of the EBird Basic Dataset that the user has acquired from eBird.
 The user also builds or inputs taxon concepts and filter parameters.